phutran2495/ppp_data_tool/PPP_Data_Analysis_Tool_Documentation.md

 ### 👩‍💻 API Development
 - `/load`: Triggers scraping, processing, and loading into the DB
-- `/search?name=...`: Search businesses by name, with optional filters for city and state
+- `/search?name=...`: Search businesses by name, with optional filters
-- `/business/{tin}`: Get business info by TIN (loannumber)
+- `/business/{tin}`: Get business info by TIN
-- Query performance is improved by indexing searchable fields in the database: loannumber, city, state
+- Query performance is improved by indexing searchable fields

 ---